aweiglein/InventoryManager/README.md

 # Inventory Manager
-Java desktop program used to manage inventory parts and products.
+Java desktop program that simulates an inventory system of parts and products.
 <br><br>

 <p align="center">